 Before we get into the similarities between these two business activities, let’s look at their definitions.

 Transcription is the act of producing a written copy of what has been spoken.
-On the other hand, translation is transforming of written copy from one language to another.
+On the other hand, translation is the transforming of written copy from one language to another.

 Let’s look at an example to help you differentiate transcription and translation.

 Let’s say you have an audio recording of your art lecture in Spanish.
-If you want the recording in written form for your Spanish speaking colleague to read, you’ll need transcription services.
+If you want the recording in written form for your Spanish-speaking colleague to read, you’ll need transcription services.

 On the other hand, if you need this art lecture as a written record for your friend who loves art but only speaks English, you’ll need translation services.